donaldboulton/minimal-mistakes/_i18n/en/_posts/2018-05-27-post-reviews-for-jekyll.md

 ## How I built Jekyll Ratings

 I have not completed this reviews system.
-It will post throught Staticman, send me a email, give me a review-rating for that page slug and calculate the sum, "average" of all ratings on that page with a review's per page count.
+It will post through Staticman, send me a email, give me a review-rating for that page slug and calculate the sum, "average" of all ratings on that page with a review's per page count.

 What I have left to finish is overall site aggregate averaged rating and a overall review total count.